Portfolio Rebalancing: How It Shapes Retirement Success for Aggressive and Conservative Withdrawals

-The traditional asset allocation glidepath involves shifting client assets away from stocks towards bonds as they near retirement.
-The idea behind this is that doing so reduces volatility in the portfolio and helps protect against sequence of return risk—thereby increasing the chance of helping clients meet their retirement income goals.
+The traditional asset allocation glide path involves shifting client assets away from stocks and toward bonds as they near retirement.
+This approach reduces portfolio volatility and mitigates sequence of returns risk, potentially increasing the chance of meeting retirement income goals.

 Introduction to Rebalancing